Benefits of wearing glasses

 1. They’re great for active people

 Contact lenses offer the most efficient eyewear solution for keen athletes and active individuals who enjoy playing sports.
 They don’t move around when your head or eyes move, meaning you won’t have to worry about them falling out and potentially breaking.
-Contact lenses rarely escape from the eye socket, and on the incredibly rare occasion they do (most commonly if a wearer rubs their eyes too hard), they’re very difficult to break.
+Contact lenses rarely escape from the eye socket, and on the incredibly rare occasion they do (most commonly if a wearer rubs their eyes too hard or if they get too dry), they’re very difficult to break.
 Contact lenses are most certainly more ideal than glasses for those who live an active lifestyle.

 Less obstructive than glasses, contacts also won’t interfere with safety gear such as helmets, caps and goggles.